gvwilson/sdxjs/en/src/build-manager/index.md

 ---
-template: page
 title: "Build Manager"
 lede: "Updating files that depend on other files"
 ---

-Suppose we are using a page templating system to create a website ([% x page-templates %]).
+Suppose we are using a page templating system to create a website ([%x page-templates %]).
 If we a change a single page our tool should translate it, but shouldn't waste time translating others.
 If we change a template,